dotnet/winforms/docs/WinformsRuntimeConfiguration.md

 ```

 WinForms runtime then uses the static `LocalAppContextSwitches` class to access the runtime configurations.
-The below sample demonstrates how to access the feature switch `Switch.System.Windows.Forms.ScaleTopLevelFormMinMaxSize`:
+The below sample demonstrates how to access the feature switch `System.Windows.Forms.ScaleTopLevelFormMinMaxSizeForDpi`:

 Ex: Use of feature switch in ScaleContainerForDpi() method in ContainerControl.cs to scale Min/Max size of the Container.